-the recording of the different types of consulted sources the citing of reference works in the text the compilation of a list of reference works.
+- the recording of the different types of consulted sources the citing of reference works in the text

 3.5 ILLUSTRATIVE MATERIAL/APPENDICES

 Illustrative material is inserted directly after the list of references.
 Each type of appendix begins on a new page.